schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 </dl>
 ```

-Adding the following CSS gives you a horizontally displayed description list with a bit more styling for the `dt` and `dd`:
+Adding the following CSS gives you a horizontally displayed description list with a bit more styling for the `dt` and `dd` elements:

 ```css
 .styled-description-list {